AdrianBinDC/Quake/README.md

 ## Patterns
 I used delegation to communicate between the data manager class and the view controllers.
 I created a custom webview to view details about the quake from the USGS' website.
 That view uses KVO to update a progress bar to know how the page load is going with the WKWebView.

+## Core Data
+Data that is retrieved from USGS is persisted locally to minimize network calls.
+The current date will always download from USGS, but prior dates are first checked to see if they exist in the managed object context before they are saved to ensure no duplicate data is persisted.

+Additionally, data is displayed in a UITableView utilizing `NSFetchedResultsController`.

 ## Third party libraries
 ### [`Alamofire`](https://github.com/Alamofire/Alamofire):
 I utiliized Alamofire for networking.
 Additionally, I used Apple's URL constuctors and the Codable protocol to parse the JSON returns.